Published: July 17, 2022

 If you’re not sure how to establish your brand’s tone of voice, you can ask yourself a few questions.
 Is your brand:

 Once you have considered each of those questions, you can be confident that your logo choices will reflect your business well.
 I know that I’ve stressed the importance of understanding each of these factors, its also equally important to not procrastinate or become too much of a perfectionist.
 As a designer, I consider myself to be a perfectionist which can be my best and worst trait.
-However, after many years of creating logos and building brands across Australia, I’ve built a great amount of experience in my field to help direct people within a range of industries on their graphic design needs.
-If you’re not feeling confident and would like some professional advice you can visit our website here and get in touch.
+However, after many years of creating logos and building brands across Australia, I’ve built a great amount of experience in my field as a logo designer in Melbourne to help direct people within a range of industries on their graphic design needs.
+If you’re not feeling confident and would like some professional advice you can visit our website here and get in touch with our design agency in Melbourne.